 A kidney transplant is the treatment of choice for patients who are suffering from End Stage Renal Failure (CKD Stage 5).
-With recent medical advancements, Kidney Transplant in India is a safe procedure with successful results.
+With recent medical advancements, Kidney Transplant in India is a safe procedure with successful results with nephrologist taking care of the procedure.
 For a Kidney Transplant to happen, one has to have a suitable donor.
 This donor can be:

 - Living related

 In our country, to prevent organ trafficking, there is a law called THOA 2014 and donation can happen only with the laws outlined for the donor in this law.

 Here the near relatives, like parents, siblings, grandparents, spouse, children (> 18 years of age) can be the donors.
 There are certain legal formalities to be completed and transplant happens once the Authorization committee clears the case.